wincent/js/README.md

 - No separate issue tracker per package (will use labels instead).
 - Packages don't have a strong connection that ties them together into a cohesive whole.
-- May be some kinks to iron out with respect to using Flow, Jest, and other tools that may not expect to be in monorepo (example: [module resolution tweaks](https://github.com/wincent/js/commit/fe2d7318dc94354306331eb9f5b0d191a831fd9a)).
+- May be some kinks to iron out with respect to using Flow, Jest, TypeScript and other tools that may not expect to be in monorepo (example: [module resolution tweaks](https://github.com/wincent/js/commit/fe2d7318dc94354306331eb9f5b0d191a831fd9a)).

 ## Package listing